Provider Reviews

 The Bottom Line

-Disclaimer: College of Legal Practice does not publish pass rate statistics.
+Disclaimer: College of Legal Practice does not currently publish pass rate statistics.
 The SRA has not published official provider-level data.
-Without verified success rates or independent quality verification, course effectiveness cannot be confirmed.
-This review is based on publicly available information and provider claims.
+This review is based on publicly available information and information provided by the College of Legal Practice.
 See our pass rates transparency page for full context on why provider data transparency matters.

 Tags:College of Legal PracticeCLPSQE Course ReviewProvider Comparison